Tony Anthony (evangelist): Subsequent events

-The inquiry's conclusion was reported in both secular and Christian media, with British national newspaper The Observer describing Anthony as a "serial fantasist".
+The inquiry's conclusion was reported in the media.
+The Observer describes Anthony as a serial fantasist.
 Christianity printed a lengthy article about the investigation and its conclusions.
-Other press coverage included Anthony's local newspaper the Southend Standard, Reform magazine, and French magazine Marianne.
+Anthony disputed the findings of the inquiry.
+Press coverage also included Anthony's local newspaper the Southend Standard, Reform magazine, and French magazine Marianne.

 Following Avanti Ministries' refusal to release the report, and Anthony's trivialisation of the allegations, the Evangelical Alliance removed Avanti Ministries from membership on 19 September 2013.
 A few days later, Anthony's former church, Leigh Road Baptist Church, released a statement indicating that they accept the findings of the inquiry and can no longer support his ministry.
 They confirmed that Anthony was no longer a member of this church.

 On 21 October 2013, the New Zealand Herald reported that Anthony was making a six-week visit to New Zealand, and that the NZ Christian Network, a similar organisation to the Evangelical Alliance, had issued a warning because Anthony's biography had been found to be '99 per cent false'.
 The national leader of the Elim Pentecostal Church in New Zealand was reported as saying that they are suspending support for Anthony pending their own investigations.

-On 25 March 2014, British Christian website The Way published an article in support of Anthony.
-The article referred to a subsequent investigation by Ian Bruce which concluded that the allegations made against Anthony were unjust, and called on the Evangelical Alliance and Christianity magazine to apologise for them.

-However, Gavin Drake (the journalist who wrote the 2013 report) concluded that Bruce's website did not cast doubts on his investigation or the Evangelical Alliance/Avanti panel.

-Luke Hughes-Bunger, director of The Hub Christian Resource Centre which had published evidence related to the 2013 investigation, issued a further point-by-point response, concluding that Bruce's investigation had done further harm to Anthony's credibility.